sveltejs/svelte/README.md

 ## Development

-PRs are encouraged and always welcome.
-Pick an issue and help us out!
+Pull requests are encouraged and always welcome.
+[Pick an issue](https://github.com/sveltejs/svelte/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and help us out!

 To install and work on Svelte locally: